 This is in no way to diminish the inclusion of 80/20 restaurant Bangkok, easily one of Thailand’s most exciting restaurants and one of our favourites, but it is an odd and rather random list of “world’s greatest places” that places restaurants such as 80/20, Viles’ BARN by Biota and Rodolfo Guzmán’s Boragó in Chile’s capital Santiago, alongside Raffles Singapore’s recently revamped Long Bar, a bakery in Colombia’s Bogotá, a grilled cheese sandwich shop, and a floating taco boat.

 By doing so, Time’s Greatest Places 2019 list has grabbed the attention that these lists do and for that we are thankful as it has shone light on restaurants that may be acclaimed locally but aren’t as well-known internationally as they should be – such as Nyum Bai in California, BARN by Biota in the Southern Highlands, and, of course, 80/20 restaurant in Bangkok.

 So here’s the full interview we did last year with two of Bangkok’s most talented chefs, which goes some way in revealing why 80/20 restaurant made TIME’s Greatest Places list (and the Truth Love and Clean Cutlery book).
+We’re filing this in our Local Knowledge series of interviews with local experts and insiders from around the world.
 More on 80/20 restaurant and our recent meal soon.

 80/20 Restaurant Bangkok Chefs on Rebooting the Evolution of Thai Cuisine